saraxixi/CS5610-Final-Project/README.md

     </p>

 - Shuojun Chen:
+    - Created robust Mongoose schemas for Manuscripts and Murals with detailed field specifications including validation requirements.

+    - Developed comprehensive seed scripts to populate MongoDB with structured manuscript and mural data.

+    - Set up Firebase storage for manuscripts and themed mural categories with organized folder structures.

+    - Created the homepage with three distinct sections: murals, manuscripts, and co-created works.

+    - Developed card-based components for manuscripts and murals displaying images and information.

+    - Built API routes for manuscripts and murals collections, enabling data retrieval and filtering by subcategories.

+    - Connected Mongoose models to routes, ensuring proper data validation and consistent formatting.

-    - Implement 10 languages' translations to Chatbot through the OpenRouter API, to better serve non-English users
+    - Implemented 10 languages' translations to the AI Chatbot through OpenRouter API.

-    - Built up the google translate widget for all static texts on website
+    - Built and integrated the Google Translate widget for all static texts on the website.

-    - Add search functionality to the nav bar

-    - Collaborated on testing, debugging, and UI improvements to enhance overall user experience
+    - Collaborated on testing, debugging, and UI improvements.
         <p align="center">
     <img src="./src/shuojun1.png" width="600" />
     <img src="./src/shuojun2.png" width="600" />